AlieCat/AlieCat.github.io/about.md

 :---------------------------------|-----------------:
 **Programming Workshop Leader** | **January 2014 - May 2014**

-Created lesson plans and taught weekly classes on Python.
-Created the website for Tulane Women in Technology.
-Maintained the organization's multisite wordpress.
+Created lesson plans and helped to teach and organize weekly classes on Python.

 <!--**Collat Media Lab, Newcomb-Tulane College** | **New Orleans, LA**
 :---------------------------------|-----------------: